Myrmex/overview/cadmus/dev/concepts/graph-walker.md

     - `WalkerNodeData`: a node (node data and its outbound and inbound filters).
     - `WalkerPropData`: a property group (property group data and its outbound, inbound, and literal filters).
     - `WalkerLitData`: a literal node (literal value and metadata).

+#### Methods

+- `getSelectedNode`.
+- `selectNode`: select a node as the current node.
+- `reset`: reset the graph setting its origin to the specified node ID.
+- `expandNode`: expand the specified node by loading its property groups.
+- `expandSelectedNode`: expand the currently selected node by loading its property groups.
+- `expandProperty`: expand the currently selected properties group node, by loading its outbound nodes, inbound nodes, and literal nodes.
+- `expandSelectedProperty`: expand the currently selected properties group node, by loading its outbound nodes, inbound nodes, and literal nodes.
+If there is no selection, or the selected node is not a properties group node, nothing is done.
+- `toggleNode`: toggle the specified node by expanding or collapsing it.

 ## API